alandmoore/admbrowser/README.rst

  Switch                 Description
 ====================    =====================================================================================================================================
---debug_log             Send debugging output to specified file --size                  Set the initial window size as "<width>x<height>" (e.g. "800x600") or just "max" for maximized --proxy_server          Set the proxy server host and port, in the form <host>:<port>
+--debug_log             Send debugging output to specified file --size                  Set the initial window size as "<width>x<height>" (e.g. "800x600"), "max" for maximized, or "full" for full-screen.
+--proxy_server          Set the proxy server host and port, in the form <host>:<port>
--c, --config-file       Specify a configuration file to use -d, --debug             Provide debugging output to stdout -e, --allow_external    Allow the browser to open content in external programs via MIME type -f, --fullscreen        Makes the window fill the screen, no window decorations -g, --allow_plugins     Allow the use of plugins like Flash, Java, etc.
+-c, --config-file       Specify a configuration file to use -d, --debug             Provide debugging output to stdout -e, --allow_external    Allow the browser to open content in external programs via MIME type -g, --allow_plugins     Allow the use of plugins like Flash, Java, etc.
 -h, --help              Show quick help on command line syntax -i, --icon-theme        The icon theme to use.
 You'll need to install these themes yourself